AAE450-S21/Final-Project/Power-&-Thermal/README.md

 A trade study looking at launch schedule, mass, cost, and volume for solar panels vs. nuclear power to power the Habitat.

+### _thermal-Analysis_

+Some scripts supporting thermal analysis of the habitat and vehicles.

 ## Authors

 - Noah Stockwell
+- Alan Gelman
+- Elijah Weinstein